romainbourre/php_portfolio_subject/README.md

 - twig/twig ^3.0
 - slim/psr7 ^1.2

-You don't have to use those packages but **you must not add any production packages*.
+You don't have to use those packages but **you must not add any production packages**.
 If you need packages, you only can add them as development packages (`composer install --dev <package>`).

+**Warning:** if your application uses development packages to run, then they will not be available during code review!

 ### Database

 Your database must be a MySql database.
 It must be exposed on `localhost:3308` with user `root` and password `root`.

 I provide a dataset with file `data/data.sql`.
 You can edit this file and change data.

+### Design

+On this step, the design doesn't matter.
+Just use Bootstrap CDN.